 Our faculty is talented and diverse and plays an essential role in resident education and experience.
 There is full-time attending staff in pediatrics, sports medicine, surgery, geriatrics, and behavioral science.

 Dr. Seitz grew up in Phoenix, Arizona.
-She is a big Wildcat fan, having attended the University of Arizona for both college and medical school.
+She is a big wildcat fan, having attended the University of Arizona for both college and medical school.
 After graduating from the Saint Joseph Hospital Family Medicine program in 2005 she did locum tenens, working as a small town doc in several Colorado locations.
-Specific medical interests include international medicine, women's health, and emergency care.
-She enjoys traveling, hiking, snowboarding, salsa dancing and spending time with family and friends.
+Dr. Seitz has been faculty at St. Joseph since 2006 and completed the University of North Carolina Faculty Development Fellowship in 2008.
+She greatly enjoys teaching and mentoring residents during their training and has been the Associate Program Director since 2009.
+Specific medical interests include women's health, hospital medicine, geriatrics, and caring for underserved populations .
+She enjoys traveling, gardening, hanging out in the Colorado mountains, trying out new recipes and spending time with her family and friends.

 Dr. Burdick grew up in Littleton, Colorado.
 While achieving his undergraduate degree at the University of Colorado at Denver, and for the three years following, he worked as an electrician.

 Jon graduated from the University of Colorado School of Medicine in 2008, and moved to the Family Medicine Residency program at Saint Joseph Hospital completing the program in 2011.